-Defining Your Ideal Client: From Generic to Magnetic
+Ideal Client Avatars: From Generic to Magnetic

 Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
 Each piece is written to guide you through the thinking behind branding, step by step.

-Build confidence in your positioning instead of second-guessing each choice
+Building confidence in your positioning

-From audience to relationship
+From audience to client relationship

-The goal isn’t to describe a perfect customer on paper.
-It’s to understand who your work genuinely supports, who benefits most from what you offer, and who you feel most energized serving.
+The goal is to understand who your work supports, who benefits most from what you offer, and who you feel most energized serving.
+Take a moment to consider:

 Which clients leave you feeling motivated and engaged?